Climate-based tomato planting guide for Hood River, Oregon

 Typical days to maturity 75–85

-Gardeners usually start indoors around April 1 and plant outdoors from about May 22.
+Tomatoes are usually started indoors around April 1 and planted outdoors during the normal local window of May 22 to June 1.
 Most varieties need about 75–85 days to reach maturity once they are in the garden.

 Tomatoes are generally practical in Hood River, especially when gardeners plant on time and stay close to very early to late varieties.

-Within Oregon, Hood River usually reaches tomato planting time a little later than many comparable locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Within Oregon, Hood River usually reaches planting time for tomatoes a little later than many comparable locations.

 Best local strategy: Plant on time, use reliable varieties, and protect early growth so the crop keeps its margin.